 Regarding the sunset period for the ULEZ, as it is currently proposed there would be a three year 100% discount for resident.
 But as the Emissions Surcharge will have been introduced, the Mayor is proposing to carry forward the 90% discount from that to apply to the first three years of the ULEZ.
-As mentioned above, this does not appear to make sense given that this would mean that owners of more polluting vehicles would pay a 90% discounted rate across a six-to-seven year period.
-We do not agree with the proposal of taking this discounted rate over for the 3 year sunset period of the ULEZ.
+As mentioned above, this does not appear to make sense given that this would mean that owners of more polluting vehicles would pay a 90% discounted rate (which would be £1) across a six-to-seven year period.
+TfL would need to show some detailed economic modelling on impacts to justify this.
+However, we do not agree with the proposal of taking this discounted rate over for the 3 year sunset period of the ULEZ.
 As stated above, and given the charge for both the Emissions Surcharge and ULEZ will be the same, we call for the charge to increase each year following the introduction of the Emissions Surcharge.
+A diesel scrappage scheme could be an effective tool to help residents become compliant.